 Inactive ingredients – officially, are ‘any component of a drug product other than the active ingredients.’

 However, we are now seeing the words ‘active’ and ‘inactive’ bounded about everywhere as the general rule, not the exception, to be used only in the case of drugs.

 A brand will say ‘active’ ingredients are peptides, vitamin c, seaweed, whale sperm…pick something.
 What they actually mean when they say this is ‘what we are charging you the big bucks for’.

 Inactive ingredients are all too often completely glossed over, ignored or relegated to the very smallest font on the pack and except in the rarest of circumstances, essentially mean ‘the bulk of the product’ i.e. water/carrier oils etc.

 The potential problems arise when unknowing customers purchase something assuming that ‘inactive’ means ‘has no effect on the skin’.
 Just because something doesn’t change the structure of the skin (‘active’) does not mean that something does not affect the skin.

-Alcohol, fragrance and silicones, for example, are all ‘inactive’ ingredients, yet the ones I am asked about the most from readers.
+Alcohol, base oils, fragrance and silicones, for example, are all ‘inactive’ ingredients, yet the ones I am asked about the most from readers.
 You can bet that a high level of alcohol in a product will be ‘active’ on your skin in some way.

 If a bacon sandwich was skincare, the bacon would be labelled on the pack as the ‘active’ ingredient, but the bread would certainly be an active ingredient to someone with a gluten intolerance or a wheat allergy.